Skip to main content

 How much of salary variation the model explains

-≥ 0.70 is strong, ≥ 0.50 is acceptable, < 0.50 means important factors may be missing
+≥ 0.70 is strong. ≥ 0.50 is acceptable.
+Below 0.50 means important factors may be missing from your pay philosophy.

 Adjusted R²

-R² corrected for number of factors
+R² corrected for the number of factors used

 p-value